 HEROES Act - Health and Economic Recovery Omnibus Emergency Solution

-The biggest housing-related component of the bill is the Emergency Rental Assistance Act and Rental Market Stabilization Act.
-Under this program, $100 billion would be provided for short- and medium-term rental assistance as well as related costs like utility payments and security deposits.
-At least 70 percent of the funds must be used by those earning less than 50 percent of the Area Median Income, and the vast majority of the remainder would be available to those making up to 80 percent of the AMI.
-The HEROES Act also includes a 12-month moratorium on virtually all non-payment evictions.
+In May 2020, the U.S. House of Representatives passed the HEROES Act.
+The biggest housing-related component of the bill remains the Emergency Rental Assistance Act and Rental Market Stabilization Act.
+Under this program, $100 billion was provided for short- and medium-term rental assistance as well as related costs like utility payments and security deposits.
+At least 70 percent were used by those earning less than 50 percent of the Area Median Income, and the vast majority of the remainder was available to those making up to 80 percent of the area median income.
+The HEROES Act included a 12-month moratorium on virtually all non-payment evictions.

-There are resources for struggling homeowners in the bill as well.
-If passed, homeowners will also be able to request a 120-day extension on delinquent mortgage payments, which can be extended up to nearly a year if the owner is experiencing financial hardship.
+Homeowners also saw some relief and were able to request a 120-day extension on delinquent mortgage payments - extended up to nearly a year if the owner is experiencing financial hardship.
 Furthermore, the act creates a $75-billion Homeowner Assistance Fund to provide owners with help covering everything from mortgage payments to property taxes and utilities.
-At least 60 percent of the funding will go to homeowners earning below 80 percent of AMI and states that have seen a higher number of unemployment claims would receive a higher proportion of the funding.

 Liveable is committed to you and your tenants, our goal is to help improve sustainability, lower consumption and save money!

 When you book a call you get to speak with one of our professionals at Livable, who will listen to the details of your situation and map out customized, cost-saving solutions for your utility management.
 What's good for the planet is good for your wallet!